ccswbs/snowdrop/site/content/docs/1.1/components/navs-tabs.md

 ---
 layout: docs
 title: Navs and tabs
-description: Documentation and examples for how to use Bootstrap's included navigation components.
+description: Documentation and examples for how to use Snowdrop's included navigation components.
 group: components
-aliases: "/docs/5.2/components/navs/"
+aliases: "/docs/1.1/components/navs/"
 toc: true
 ---

 ## Base nav

-Navigation available in Bootstrap share general markup and styles, from the base `.nav` class to the active and disabled states.
+Navigation available in Snowdrop share general markup and styles, from the base `.nav` class to the active and disabled states.
 Swap modifier classes to switch between each style.

 The base `.nav` component is built with flexbox and provide a strong foundation for building all types of navigation components.
 It includes some style overrides (for working with lists), some link padding for larger hit areas, and basic disabled styling.